xpbowler/semanticOS/README.md

 Both the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model from Hugging Face and [Embed-V3](https://txt.cohere.com/introducing-embed-v3/) model from Cohere are used for embedding generation.
 The embeddings and metadata are stored in binary using serialization / deserialization from [Rust Serde](https://serde.rs/).

 When using SemanticOS, the search scope can be specified inside the application.
-The default search scope is the parent directory of the SemanticOS folder.
+The default search scope is the parent directory of the SemanticOS folder (```./```)

 ## Benchmarks